jonathan-laurent/delphyne/docs/manual/extension.md

 ```
 </details>

 To execute a command, one can put the cursor over it and use the `Execute Command` code action.
 Doing so will launch a new task that can be viewed in the Delphyne `Task` view.
 When the task terminates (successfully or with an error), the command's result is appended at the end of the command file (and can be discarded using the `Clear Output` code action).
-When a command returns a trace, the latter can be [inspected](#navigating-trees) via the `Show Trace` code action.
+When a command returns a [trace][delphyne.Trace], the latter can be [inspected](#navigating-trees) via the `Show Trace` code action.

 The progress of commands can be supervised while they are running through the `Tasks` view.
 This view lists all currently running commands and maps each one to a set of actions.
 For example, a command can be cancelled or its progress indicator shown on the status bar.
 In addition, the `Update Source` action (pen icon) allows dumping the command's current _partial_ result to the command file.
-In the case of the `run_strategy` command, this allows inspecting the current trace _at any point in time_ while search is still undergoing.
+In the case of the `run_strategy` command, this allows inspecting the current [trace][delphyne.Trace] (i.e. the set of all visited tree nodes and spaces) _at any point in time_ while search is still undergoing.

 !!! note
     In the future, Delphyne will allow adding new commands by registering command scripts.